gnistor-se/gnistor/content/event/2025-03-12-for-rahile-dawut-imprisoned-uyghur-anthropologist.md

 addressCountry: "sweden"
 source: "https://organisera.org/events/b4dc1f69-b03c-4c31-bf31-7b51582b5574"
 ---
-'Rahile Dawut is a Uyghur ethnographer known for her expertise in Uyghur folklore and traditions.
+Rahile Dawut is a Uyghur ethnographer known for her expertise in Uyghur folklore and traditions.
 Formerly a professor at Xinjiang University, where she founded the Minorities Folklore Research Centre, she was disappeared by the Chinese government in 2017 and has not been seen since.
-In 2023, Rahile received a life sentence for endangering state security. '
+In 2023, Rahile received a life sentence for endangering state security.

 Source: Wikipedia